Travel can be an amazing amount of fun.

 What has happened is the sleep/wake cycle has shifted too rapidly for the internal circadian timeclock to keep up.

-It doesn’t have to be that way, Timeshifter app developer Mickey Beyer-Clausen says at the National Sleep Foundation Sleep Show in Houston earlier this month.
+It doesn’t have to be that way, Timeshifter app developer Mickey Beyer-Clausen says at the National Sleep Foundation Sleep Show in Houston.

 By making small adjustments during the flight, you can arrive acclimated to the time zone ready to go on with your day, Beyer-Clausen says.